 “You have been extraordinary throughout this process.
 Thank you for your exceptional edits and suggestions and also for your patience.
 You’ve made this a better book.
 I’m overjoyed….
 Thank you hardly feels sufficient.” –CH, Associate Professor of American Studies

 Line Editing, Copyediting, and Proofreading, Book: If you are essentially happy with the organization of your text, but not so happy with the style of your individual sentences, or if you struggle with standard English grammar, you may want an expert eye.
 You may also need to make cuts to meet a publisher’s wordcount, and prefer to have sentences tightened up rather than lose big pieces of text.
 Or, you may simply want one more very close read from a fresh pair of eyes.
 Say farewell to awkward sentences, grammar mistakes, and typos.
 Fees: Free sample edit of up to 500 words; subsequently, quoted per project, around $.02/word for a mostly clean manuscript up to $.08/word for something that needs a very heavy edit.
 You can include editing the citations and bibliography, or not.
-I can give a solid estimate for individual projects after a sample 500-word edit; rates usually range from around $.02 to $.08/word depending on what kind of shape the manuscript is in.
+I can give a solid estimate for individual projects after a sample 500-word edit.
 I offer a 20% discount for contingent faculty.